BE-PROJECTS2018/GroupNo45-Pantomath-bo/README.md

 open the detail page of any candidate and go to lower section. realtime analytics are viewable

 # future update:
 	analytic area doesn't fit good as graph need to be static there and types of graph are pending

+# Instruction for How to Contribute ?
+	1. Fork the project to your git remote project repo
+	2. Clone project to your local repo
+	3. Create new branch so that you can track both edited and original code 4	Edit project and commit in your local repo
+	5.	sync the changes with your remote repo
+	6. Go to Github website there you will find compare and pull-request near new branch added message
+	7. Bingo! you did it, yeah....